jaufgang/apsc/grist/docs/overview.md

 ---

-## Cross-Cutting Concerns
+## How It Works

 ### Member Identity
-All portal features know who you are:
-- Authenticated via email (matches Grist record)
+- Log in with your email (must match Grist membership record)
-- Your membership type determines what you see
+- See your stuff: hours, boat, mooring
-- Family members see shared data (work hours, boat info)
+- Family members share access to household info
-- Board members get additional capabilities
+- Board members get extra capabilities

-### Notifications Hub
+### Notifications
-Unified notification system across all features:
+Email notifications for:
-- Job signups and reminders
+- Job signup reminders
 - Insurance expiration warnings
-- Announcement alerts
-- All configurable per-member
+- Replies to your posts (optional)

 ### Mobile-Friendly
-Not a native app, but:
-- Fully responsive web design
 - Works great on phone browsers
+- No app to install
-- PWA capability for "add to home screen"
+- "Add to home screen" if you want
-- Touch-friendly interactions

 ---